• Skip to primary navigation

 How to store aquafaba

-Aquafaba should be stored in a sealed mason jar in the refrigerator where it will last for up to a week.
+Refrigerator: Store Aquafaba in a sealed mason jar in the refrigerator where it will last for up to a week.

-If freezing, be sure to let the aquafaba fully thaw in the refrigerator before using.
+If freezing, be sure to let the it fully thaw in the refrigerator before using.

-Do not defrost it in the microwave as this will change its properties.
+Defrost at room temperature.
+Defrosting aquafaba in the microwave will change its properties.

 Give the sealed jar of aquafaba a good shake a few minutes before using.

-Aquafaba can be used in its liquid form (unwhipped) for baking to replace whole eggs in certain recipes such as cookies, brownies and muffins.
+Aquafaba in its liquid form (unwhipped) is used in baking to replace whole eggs.
+Check out our recipes such as Chickpea cookies, Chickpea Flour brownies and muffins that use aquafaba in unwhipped form.

 Chickpea Flour Brownies on a Wood Board